Amy Prokop Lenhert

-During her ten years as an attorney with the Law Offices of Carl Shusterman, Amy Prokop has practiced deportation defense for lawful permanent residents, cancellation of removal for nonresidents, fraud waivers, and applications for asylum.
-Ms. Prokop also handles matters involving family-based petitions, unlawful presence waivers, citizenship and naturalization matters, and employment-based immigration for registered nurses.
+During her ten years as an attorney with the Law Offices of Carl Shusterman, Amy Prokop Lenhert has practiced deportation defense for lawful permanent residents, cancellation of removal for nonresidents, fraud waivers, and applications for asylum.
+Amy also handles matters involving family-based petitions, unlawful presence waivers, citizenship and naturalization matters, and employment-based immigration for registered nurses.

-Ms. Prokop regularly provides pro bono legal services through a variety of organizations including the AILA Military Assistance Program, Christian Legal Aid of Los Angeles, the Coalition to Abolish Slavery and Trafficking, and the Los Angeles County Bar.
+Amy regularly provides pro bono legal services through a variety of organizations including the AILA Military Assistance Program, Christian Legal Aid of Los Angeles, the Coalition to Abolish Slavery and Trafficking, and the Los Angeles County Bar.
 In June 2015, she was a featured speaker at the national conference of the American Immigration Lawyers Association.

-Ms. Prokop received her Juris Doctorate from Loyola Law School, Los Angeles in 2003.
+Attorney Amy Prokop Lenhert received her Juris Doctorate from Loyola Law School, Los Angeles in 2003.
 During her studies at Loyola, she received two First Honors Awards for outstanding coursework in Immigration and Criminal Law, and in the International Protection of Human Rights.